 To make a reader sit up and listen, speak to their heart not their head.
-Anyone who’s seen Pixar’s Inside Out knows that there’s at least 5 emotions inside all our hearts (Joy, Sadness, Anger, Fear and Disgust).
 Psychologists have suggested that there’s upwards of 27 emotions.
 So, is there a feeling you can own?
-An emotional safe space you can inhabit?
+An emotional safe space you can inhabit? if so, do so strongly.

 Brands need to be better ‘storytellers’.
 But there are millions of different stories out there, so how do you know which kind to tell?
 Christopher Booker suggests seven classic narratives that you can use as the basis for your storyline:

 There’s an old saying that goes: When you stand for nothing, you fall for everything.
-This saying speaks to the idea that struggle and conflict are central to existence and shape our purpose.
-So, to write with passion, single out your enemy (whether that’s a person, a product or a principle) and use what’s wrong with them to highlight what’s right with you.
+This saying speaks to the idea that struggle and conflict are central to our existence and shape our purpose.
+So, to write with passion, single out your enemy (whether that’s a person, a product or a principle) and use their flaws to highlight your strengths.
 Are you against an oppressor?
 A norm?
 A stereotype?

 Sometimes, we skirt around the real issues.
 We are sensitive, we are nice and we are…a bit bland.
 What some brands need is someone to come along and rip off the sticking plaster.
 Address the elephant in the room.
 Tell it like it is.
 So, if you’re in a category full of conventions, ask yourself: what is the unspoken truth that nobody has dared to mention?
 Is it something society considers taboo?
 Something a little rude or naughty?
 Or just something we all take for granted?

 Location, location location.
-That’s what they say in property.
-But could it apply to brands?
+That’s what they say in property, but it equally applies to brands too.
 Some brands can stand out if they celebrate their mother tongue.
 They may have heritage, founders or a certain country of origin whose voice they can evoke.
 It’s worth keeping an ear out for a different worldview.
 A quirky turn of phrase.
 A unique accent or sense of humour.

 Every great relationship starts with a conversation.
 We’d love to talk with you about your next project and answer any questions you might have about Shopify.
 But be warned… once we get talking about this stuff, it’s hard to shut us up!